 The 2008 Seminar Report provides a detailed feedback on results (see Chapter 2).

 - 3rd Intergovernmental Conference on “Quality in the linguistics integration of adult migrants: from values to policy and practice"

 - 2nd Intergovernmental Conference on “ The linguistics integration of adult migrants: Ways of evaluating policy and practice”

 - 1st Intergovernmental seminar on the linguistic integration of adult migrants

-- 4th Intergovernmental Conference on “Better Integration Through Learning: Language and knowledge of society policies and learning opportunities for migrants in Council of Europe member states”
+- 4th Intergovernmental Conference “Achieving Equal Opportunities for All Migrants Through Learning and Assessment: Language and knowledge of society requirements for migrants in Council of Europe member states"